mihaimangu/react-autocomplete/README.md

 - The `AutoCompleteInternal` component is different, in the sense that it filters the data by calling an endpoint using the `getData` prop.

+- The `server.js` is used in order to serve the endpoints.
+It uses the data from `items.json` (no need for a database).